These healthy lemon tarts are one of my husband's favorite desserts. He's crazy about lemon desserts!

 Level - Easy, just using a hand whisk and spatula.

-Occasion - Perfect for the summery vibes when you want fresh flavours.
+Occasion - Perfect for the summery vibes when you want fresh flavors.
 Easy to serve at parties and gatherings where everybody can just grab one (or two!) and go.

 Lets Talk Ingredients